abrdn New Dawn

 While there have been some outright sales since our last note, there have been no outright disposals within the top 10 holdings.
 The ABD team tends to take a long-term view to its holdings, with turnover being around 15% over the last 12 months.
 Examples of outright disposals include Vinamilk, the Vietnamese dairy producer.
 The relatively low turnover reflects both the team’s long-term approach, but also the uncertainty it perceives around the current macro environment, with the team already overweight in the regions that it considers are likely to have the strongest macro-economic outlooks.

-While ABD has generated a strong outperformance relative to its benchmark, the MSCI AC Asia Pacific ex Japan Index, over the long term (as measured over the three- and five-year time periods), it has lagged over the last year.
+While ABD has outperformed relative to its benchmark, the MSCI AC Asia Pacific ex Japan Index, over the long term (as measured over the three- and five-year time periods), it has lagged over the last year.
 Over the

 12-month period to 31 January 2023, ABD generated a NAV total return of -0.7%, a 3.1 percentage point underperformance relative to its benchmark.

-With its quality focus, ABD is likely to lag during low-quality rallies as such style rotations are not in the trust’s favour.
+With its quality focus, ABD has the potential to lag during low-quality rallies as such style rotations are not in the trust’s favour.
 While low-quality rallies are not as easy to categorise as growth versus value, they do have certain common characteristics.
 For example, they tend to occur during periods of investor over-enthusiasm, such as during strong bull-market rallies, with investors eschewing the reliability of high-quality companies for the growth potential of certain lower-quality businesses.

-Whilst the ABD team believes that quality can be a source of safety during down markets, we do note that in the current market investors have begun to flock to certain types of lower-quality businesses, such as oil companies and banks, which could see powerful tailwinds from the current macro environment.
-Because of the various low-quality rallies we have seen in parts of the Asia Pacific region, ABD’s relative performance has not held up as well as the team might have expected it to, especially given the historic defensiveness of the trust.
+Whilst the ABD team believes that quality can be a source of safety during down markets, in the current market investors have begun to flock to certain types of businesses that the manager perceives as lower-quality, such as oil companies and banks, which could nevertheless see powerful tailwinds from the current macro environment.
+ABD’s relative performance has not held up as well as the team might have expected it to.

 Statistical metrics point to the reliability of ABD’s long-term outperformance.